Is Instagram Safe for Kids to Use: What Parents Need To Know

 - Tap the circle next to ‘Limit Even More’ to restrict as much content as possible, or leave it on ‘Limit’, which is the default privacy setting, to only restrict some photos and videos.

 Restrict Other Users from Interacting

 In the DMs menu, for example, you can tap on a person’s username and then use the Restrict feature.
-This will stop the user from being able to send direct messages to your inbox, and it will also hide their comments to other users, too.
+This will stop the user from being able to send DMs to your inbox, and it will also hide their comments from other users, too.